Sustainable Lawn Care

 - If using a lawn mower, use a push mower as first choice (great exercise) or a battery-powered electric mower with a 100% renewably sourced electric supply.
 Gas-powered lawn mowers emit 20 times more pollutants per hour of operation than cars (based on standards in effect in 2011).
 Their engines emit the principle ingredients of smog, particulate matter that is damaging to the respiratory and vascular systems, toxic carbon monoxide and carbon dioxide that contributes to global warming.
 Electric alternatives to gas-powered lawn care equipment can eliminate many emissions and pollutants and reduce your carbon footprint.
 You will be doing your part to combat climate change!

-- Exchange your gas-powered lawn mower for a new electric-powered lawn mower through the City's new rebate program this spring.
+- Exchange your gas-powered lawn mower for a new electric-powered lawn mower.
 Electric battery-powered lawn mowers are no more expensive than gas lawn mowers.
 They save you money through reduced maintenance costs.
 They improve air quality through reduced emissions.
 They are safer because they are quieter and the blades rotate more slowly, throwing up less debris.
 Lastly, they eliminate the need to store flammable fuel and oil.

 - Join the City’s new 100 percent renewably sourced electric aggregation program and use only e-powered lawn care equipment when necessary.
 You will be doing your part to share more sustainable land management practices in our community.